jeffbass/imagehub/README.rst

 2 shown above.
 Temperature events are gathered by sensors attached to the Raspberry Pi computers' GPIO pins.
 This log and these images were saved by the imagehub program running on a Ubuntu computer that was receiving events and images from a dozen imagenodes running on Raspberry Pi computers.
-The log shows event messages from 3 of those imagenodes (WaterMeter, BackDeck and Barn).
+The log snippet shows the event messages from 3 of those imagenodes (WaterMeter, BackDeck and Barn) during an hour around midnight.

 .. contents::